Annual Essay Contest

 Catherine E. Boyd Essay Prize in Medieval and Renaissance Studies

 Catherine Boyd was an internationally recognized medievalist who specialized in the history of the medieval church, particularly in Italy.
 From 1947-1966 she taught courses at Carleton ranging from the history of the ancient Near East to the Renaissance.
-This prize of $250, established in her honor, will be awarded for the best long essay (15+ pages; 11+ if in a foreign language) in Medieval and Renaissance Studies
+This prize of $250, established in her honor, will be awarded for the best long essay (10+ pages in either English or other foreign language) in Medieval and Renaissance Studies.

 The Philip H. Niles Essay Prize in Medieval and Renaissance Studies

 A brilliant teacher and dedicated scholar of the social history of medieval England, Philip Niles taught at Carleton from 1967 until his retirement in 1998.
-Established to honor his contributions to medieval studies and to Carleton, a prize of $100 will be awarded for the best short essay (5-7 pages) in Medieval and Renaissance Studies.
+Established to honor his contributions to medieval studies and to Carleton, a prize of $100 will be awarded for the best short essay (5-10 pages in English or a foreign language) in Medieval and Renaissance Studies.

 Eligible essays for both prizes include those written since Spring of the previous year in the context of courses, in independent studies (though the same essay may not be submitted for both honors in independent study and the MARS prizes) or written especially for this prize competition.
 Students may submit only one entry; comps essays are not eligible.

 For consideration, submitted essays must conform in all respects to the relevant conventions of usage and documentation for their respective disciplines.
 Consult with your instructors/advisor if you have any doubts about the stylistic conventions appropriate to your essay.
 Questions?
-Contact V. Morse or W. North.
+Contact V. Morse or W. North or P. Hecker.

 Please Note: This competition is NOT restricted to concentrators in Medieval and Renaissance Studies.